jaredscribe/jupyterlab/docs/source/user/files.rst

 Opening Files
 -------------

-The file browser and File menu enable you to work with files and directories on your system.
+The file browser and File menu (Alt-Shift-F?) enable you to work with files and directories on your system.
 This includes opening, creating, deleting, renaming, downloading, copying, and sharing files and directories.